| || |

 The YWCA of Greater Cincinnati and the Cincinnati Chapter of the National Association of Women in Construction (NAWIC) partner to bring Rosie's Girls® to Greater Cincinnati.
 Camp sessions run for 3-weeks on weekdays in July from 8:45 am - 3:00 pm at Holmes High School, Covington, KY.

-Contact us and find out how you can help support this wonderful program!
+Contact us and find out how you can help support this wonderful program and also learn about volunteer opportunities!

 Rhonda Lindon-Hammon, Director of Youth Services